AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

 !!! function "[[nodiscard]] virtual AmUInt32 GetSamplesPerStream() const = 0"

-    Get the number of samples to process in one stream.
+    Get the number of samples to process in one stream, as set in the loaded engine configuration file.

     :material-keyboard-return: **Return**